Thomas H. Ince: Inceville

 Even though he was the first producer-director and directed most of his early productions, by 1913 Ince eventually ceased full-time directing to concentrate on producing, transferring this responsibility to such proteges as Francis Ford and his brother John Ford, Jack Conway, William Desmond Taylor, Reginald Barker, Fred Niblo, Henry King and Frank Borzage.
 The story was the preeminent aspect of Ince's pictures.
 Films such as The Italian, The Gangsters and the Girl (1914), and The Clodhopper (1917) are excellent examples of the dramatic structure that resulted from his masterful editing.
 Film preservationist David Shepard said of Ince in The American Film Heritage:

 Ince also discovered many talents, including his old actor friend, William S. Hart, who made some of the best early westerns, beginning in 1914.
 Later, a rift developed between the two over sharing of profits.
 Portentously, on January 16, 1916, a few days after the opening of his first Culver City studio, a fire broke out at "Inceville", the first of many that eventually destroyed all of the buildings.
+Eight people were injured, including Ince, and the damage was estimated at $250,000.
+The cause was possibly a spark igniting a pile of highly flammable nitrate film stock that had been discarded as part of the film editing process.
+There was an earlier Inceville fire, in 1915, that destroyed a number of sets.

 Ince later gave up on the studio and sold it to Hart, who renamed it "Hartville."
 Three years later, Hart sold the lot to Robertson-Cole Pictures Corporation, which continued filming there until 1922.
 La Hue writes that "the place was virtually a ghost town when the last remnants of "Inceville" were burned on July 4, 1922, leaving only a "weatherworn old church, which stood sentinel over the charred ruins."